codesport/fitness-club-dao/README.md

 This project explores a use case of utility and programmable ERC-721 tokens.
 Such tokens offer post issuance and programmable utility such as:

 1. Authenticating users to portions of a website
-2. Provide membership certificates and credentials
+2. Providing membership certificates and credentials
 3. Distribution of ad hoc cash rewards or regular income

 ## More Details